stephenlenzi/vegetable_language/README.md

 # The electrophysiology of Vegetable language: A replication study

-TODO write the paper structure
+TODO write the structure of the paper

 # References